10 Money Rules You Should’ve Learned in School but Didn’t

 The price of neglecting your health only increases as you get older.
 Unfortunately, most of us haven't learned what it means to protect our health.

-While getting health insurance can be expensive, it's well worth it in order to avoid an unexpected medical expense that could wipe out your savings or even cost you your home.
+While getting health insurance can be expensive, it's well worth it in order to avoid wasting money on an unexpected medical expense that could wipe out your savings or even cost you your home.

 Staying in good physical health by eating well, exercising, and lowering your stress level can also help lower your medical costs.